altogic/altogic/dart_examples/flutter_auth_example/README.md

 ![Authentication Flow](./github/auth-flow.png)

 If email verification is disabled, then after step 2, Altogic immediately returns a new session to the user, meaning that steps after step #2 in the above flow are not executed.
 You can easily configure email-based authentication settings from the **App Settings > Authentication** in Altogic Designer.
 One critical parameter you need to specify is the Redirect URL, you can customize this parameter from **App Settings > Authentication**.
-Finally, you can customize the email message template from the **App Settings > Authentication > Messaget Templates**.
+Finally, you can customize the email message template from the **App Settings > Authentication > Message Templates**.

 ## Prerequisites
 To complete this tutorial, make sure you have installed the following tools and utilities on your local development environment.